Kediri to Malang (115km)

 Malang

-Although getting to Malang was quite difficult, especially considering the weather, the city itself was a good place to take a break.
+Although getting to Malang was quite difficult, especially considering the weather, the city itself was a good place to enjoy some down time.
 Although I only intended to stay for 3 or 4 nights and then carrying on to Mt.
-Bromo, on the advice of local couchsurfers I decided to rent a motorbike for the trip to Bromo and leave my excess baggage at the hotel.
-All in all, I spent 8 nights in Malang (including Bromo).
+Bromo, on the advice of local CouchSurfers I decided to rent a motorbike for the trip to Bromo and leave my excess baggage at the hotel.
+All in all, I spent 8 nights in Malang, including the side trip to Bromo.

 Knowing that I would arrive in Malang near the end of the day and after a long 120+ km ride, I pre-booked my hotel room for 1 night.
-Although the place was nice, and the staff were great, it was so noisy in the morning that I couldn’t fall back to sleep after the morning prayers, because everyone was sitting in the hallway talking on their phones.
+Although the place was nice, and the staff were great, it was so noisy in the morning that I couldn’t fall back asleep after the morning prayers, since all the staff were sitting in the hallway talking on their phones.
 While out looking for a new hotel, I came upon a cycling event with over 1000 cyclists.
 Unfortunately, it was almost over, but that didn’t stop some guy from dragging me up onto the stage to tell everyone about my trip.
 I got a free super-sweet iced tea for the effort.
+I'm really not sure what it was all about, but it was a pretty cool intro to a new city.

-After checking into my new hotel, I met up with a local couchsurfer (Karnia) and the two of us went to the town of Batu (rocks) up in the mountains, to go to the zoo and a waterfall.
-Only interesting thing to talk about this day was my accidental electrocution by touching the safety wires of the Hyena pen while trying to get a picture.
+After checking into my new hotel, I met up with a local CouchSurfer named Karnia, and she took me to the town of Batu (rocks) up in the mountains to check out a zoo and a waterfall.
+All-in-all it was a pretty normal day, getting to see things through the eyes of a local.
+Karnia was stoked to have the chance to practice her English.
+One interesting thing that happened was when I accidentally shocked myself by touching the safety wires of the Hyena pen while trying to get a picture.
 I can’t really describe how much it hurt other than to say it felt like I got punched full force in the stomach.
-Luckily, I didn’t drop my camera.
+Luckily, I didn’t drop my camera into the pen.

-While in Malang, I decided to organize a karaoke night and we ended up having 8 people show up.
+While in Malang, I decided to organize another karaoke night with local CouchSurfers.
 It worked out quite well as most of the people didn’t know each other yet.
 We rocked out for 2 hours and then went to a coffee house till midnight.
-I really met some great couchsurfers during these 8 days.
+I met some really great people during these 8 days in Malang.
 Notably, Karnia, my travel buddy on my second day.
 Pray, my coffee drinking/football watching friend whom I met up with in Bali while he was on a short 5-day trip.
-Yekti, one of the cool karaoke girls, and Fanela, my party buddy and hot springs partner before leaving.
+Yekti, one of the cool karaoke girls, and Fanela, my party buddy and hot springs partner before leaving.\

 Bromo

-Apparently, it was ‘closed’ because it had yet to be blessed by the local religious leaders.
-It was an amazingly steep switchback all the way down to the Sand Sea on the inside of the caldera (really big former volcano).
+Apparently, they weren't lying.
+It was ‘closed’ because it had yet to be blessed by the local religious leaders.
+It was an amazingly steep switchback all the way down to the Sand Sea on the inside of the caldera.
+A caldera is the inside of a former volcano.
 Driving across the sea was a challenge and just as I was about to reach the road up to the town on the other side, I met a German dude named Christian that was walking to Mt.
 Bromo, so I decided to join him and check it out right away.
+Mt.
+Bromo is a growing volcano inside the caldera of what was once a super-volcano.
 What a sight!
 As you walk up the steps, you begin to smell the sulfuric acid in the air.
-When you reach the rim of the volcano, the guardrail is all in disrepair, and as you look down all you see is smoke billowing in the bowels of the earth.
+You eventually reach the rim of the volcano where the guardrail is falling apart.
+As you look down, you can see smoke billowing in the bowels of the earth.
 Absolutely amazing!
 To think that this volcano is active and regularly erupts is a little bit scary.
-In 2004 it erupted and killed two tourists standing on the rim.
+Back in 2004 it erupted and killed two tourists standing on the rim.
 And a month before I was there it belched out some lava rocks.
 It’s really not somewhere you want to spend too much time standing.
 Christian and I doubled on my bike across the sand sea and got to the hotel just as the rain was arriving.
 That night I met Tony, a French guy doing pretty much the same trip as me, but on a Vespa.
+He bought it in Yogyakarta and was planning to drive all the way to Lombok before selling it and flying home.

 Tony and I decided to drive up the start of the hiking portion the next morning to catch the sunrise over Bromo and Semeru.
 Semeru is the highest volcano in Java, standing at 3600m.
-I think the sunrise was over-rated, but still worth getting out of bed for.
-After getting some breakfast Tony and I took our motorbikes across the sand sea and just cruised around for a couple hours, climbing the other side of the caldera trying to get to some mountainous lakes close to Semeru.
-We never made it there because Tony’s vespa has some mechanical problems.
+The sunrise was over-rated, but still worth getting out of bed for.
+After getting some breakfast Tony and I took our motorbikes across the sand sea and just cruised around for a couple hours, climbing the other side of the caldera, while trying to get to some mountainous lakes close to Semeru.
+We never made it there because Tony’s vespa had some mechanical issues but managed to limp his bike back to the town where he was able to get it checked out.
 Good times, nonetheless.
-I might be seeing Tony again in the Gili Islands around new year's.
+Tony and I have roughly planned on meeting up in the Gili Islands around new year's.

 The drive back to Malang was absolutely miserable as it rained the entire way, and even though I had a rain jacket, it did little to keep my lower half warm and dry.
 Needless to say, I got sick, and it made cycling to Bali a real pain.